dhyaneshm/wirbelsturm-rpm-kafka/README.md

     >>> Will create kafka-0.8.0.el6.x86_64.rpm

-This will create an RPM that will package all Kafka files and directories under the directory path `/opt/kafka/`.
+This will create an RPM that contains all Kafka files and directories under the directory path `/opt/kafka/`.

 <a name="verify"></a>